≡ Menu

 Kelp

-I highly recommend seaweed fertilizer, whether you’re growing in containers or in the ground.
-It’s packed with micronutrients, completely natural and is a sustainable, harm-free way of adding plant-beneficial goodies to your soil.
-Alys Fowler says that if she could only choose one type of fertilizer, she would pick seaweed!
+I highly recommend seaweed fertiliser, whether you’re growing in containers or in the ground.
+It’s packed with micronutrients and completely natural.
+It’s a sustainable, harm-free way of adding plant-beneficial goodies to your soil.

 It’s part of my essential kit for gardening in containers and I wouldn’t go without it.
 I prefer the calcified version that can be mixed into the top few inches of a pot, and which breaks down over time, but there are lots of other alternatives.
 Many gardeners favour the liquid version.